-- I will store some of your information which I need to carry out conflict checks for the rest of my career.
-However, this is likely to be limited to your name and contact details/ the name of the case/anything else.
-This will not include any information within categories (e) to (i) above. - Information related to anti-money laundering checks will be retained until five years after the completion of the transaction or the end of the business relationship, whichever is the later; - Names and contact details held for marketing purposes will be stored indefinitely or until I or my clerks become aware or are informed that the individual has ceased to be a potential client.
+- information is needed for legal proceedings, regulatory matters or active complaints.
+Deletion will be carried out (without further notice to you) as soon as reasonably practicable after the data is marked for deletion. - I will store some of your information which I need to carry out conflict checks for the rest of my career.
+However, this is likely to be limited to [your name and contact details/ the name of the case/anything else].
+This will not include any information within categories (d) to (h) above. - [Information related to anti-money laundering checks will be retained until five years after the completion of the transaction or the end of the business relationship, whichever is the later;] - Names and contact details held for marketing purposes will be stored indefinitely or until I [or my clerks] become[s] aware or I or my clerks are informed that the individual has ceased to be a potential client.